mlshepstone/ROCO222/journalUpdated.md

 1. Install the motor shield
 2. Control a small hobby DC motor

 The audino motor shield was installed onto the audino by carefully alighning the pins on the sheild with the coreresponding portson the audino.
-The following code was used to run a motor using channel A:
+The following code was used to run the motor.

 ```cpp
 /*************************************************************